 r#x < r#y.

 Informally, the partitioning of the relation

 r defined by tuple values projected into the set of attributes of the relation

 x has finer granularity than its partitioning induced by the attributes of

-Our critical observation is that the partition lattice and relational lattice are connected via lattice homomorphism.
+Our critical observation is that the partition lattice and relational lattice are connected via semi-lattice homomorphism.
 Specifically:

 r#(x ^ y) = (r#x) ^ (r#y).